Chart Color Schemes

 Douglas's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results throughout Douglas, with younger age groups experiencing particularly low prevalence of common health conditions.
+Health outcomes data shows significant results across Douglas, with younger cohorts particularly experiencing low prevalence of common health conditions.

-The rate of private health cover in Douglas is approximately 52%, which is higher than the average SA2 area's rate.
-The most prevalent medical conditions are mental health issues and asthma, affecting 9.1% and 7.1% of residents respectively.
-74.5% of residents report having no medical ailments, compared to 67.8% in the Rest of Qld.
-As of 2021, 8.7% of Douglas' population is aged 65 and over (724 people), which is lower than the 14.9% figure for the Rest of Qld.
+The rate of private health cover stands at approximately 52%, leading that of the average SA2 area (~4,385 people).
+Mental health issues and asthma were found to be the most prevalent medical conditions in the area, affecting 9.1% and 7.1% of residents respectively.
+A total of 74.5% of residents declared themselves completely clear of medical ailments, compared to 67.8% across Rest of Qld.
+The area has an 8.7% population aged 65 and over (724 people), lower than the 14.9% in Rest of Qld.

 Frequently Asked Questions - Health